Barquette Aux Marrons

 Chestnut Filling

-• Pipe a thick rope of chestnut filling (make 3 at the time).
+• Pipe a thick rope of chestnut filling, working on three at a time.

 filling barquette aux marrons